 Tegan has produced numerous original works and received the Dance Award at the North Queensland Arts Awards (2015).
 She has also produced opportunities for others to engage in creative practice by facilitating workshops for youth, artists and the wider community, and as a teacher of contemporary dance practice.
 In 2018, she was a mentee of the Emerging Cultural Leaders Program (ECL) at the Footscray Community Arts Centre (Melbourne).
 Tegan is passionately focused on advocating for an inclusive and diverse arts sector, developing community and sector opportunities to encourage this shift.

-Tegan has worked and trained with a range of artists including Dancenorth's Kyle Page and Amber Haines, and choreographed and performed works for Australian festivals including the Brisbane 2 High Festival and Townsville’s Strand Ephemera 09.
+Tegan has worked and trained with a range of Australian artists and choreographed and performed works for Australian festivals including the Brisbane 2 High Festival and Townsville’s Strand Ephemera 09.
 In 2015, Tegan choreographed and performed in Twilight, a multisite performance work directed by Cheryl Stock in collaboration with Dancenorth, celebrating the company’s 30th Anniversary.
 Twilight received the 2016 Australia Dance Award for Outstanding Achievement in Community Dance.
 She has collaborated with many artists including Zoe Porter (visual artist), Exploko (sound), BADSKIN (sound composer) Holly Grech Fitzgerald (visual artist) and Isadoré (sound producer).
 Her most recent independent works include Aura (2019, Townsville); Sinew (2015, Umbrella Studio); Permeate (2017, The Space Dance and Art Centre); Distortion Effect (2018, Townsville, Scotland); and she is currently developing a new work This Feast of Ours (working title).

 Image: Leah Jing (above)